microsoft/SynapseML/website/docs/features/lightgbm/about.md

     ...
     <train classifier>

-For streaming mode, only one Dataset is created per partition, so "useSingleDataMode" has no effect.
-It is always true.
+For streaming mode, only one Dataset is created per partition, so *useSingleDataMode* has no effect.
+It's effectively always true.

 ### Data Sampling

 In order for LightGBM algorithm to work, it must first create a set of bin boundaries for optimization.
-It does this by first sampling the data.
+It does this calculation by first sampling the data before any training or inferencing starts. ([LightGBM docs](https://github.com/Microsoft/LightGBM)).
+The number of samples to use is set using *binSampleCount*, which must be a minimal percent of the data or LightGBM will reject it.

-([LightGBM docs](https://github.com/Microsoft/LightGBM)).
-This is done before any training or inferencing starts.
-The number of samples to use is controlled by *binSampleCount*.
-This must be a minimal percent of the data or LightGBM will reject it.
+For *bulk* mode, this sampling is automatically done over the entire data, and each executor uses its own partitions to calculate samples for only a subset of the features.
+This distributed sampling can have subtle effects since partitioning can affect the calculated bins.

-For *bulk* mode this sampling is automatically done over the entire data, and each executor uses its own partitions to calculate samples for only a subset of the features.
-This can have subtle effects since partitioning can affect the calculated bins, although most of the time it will average out.
 Also, all data is sampled no matter what.

-For *streaming* mode, there are more explicit user controls for this sampling, and it is all done from the driver.
+For *streaming* mode, there are more explicit user controls for this sampling, and it's all done from the driver.
-There is a *samplingMode* property to control this.
+The *samplingMode* property controls the behavior.
 The efficiency of these methods increases from first to last.
 - *global* - Like bulk mode, the random sample is calculated by iterating over entire data (hence data is traversed twice)
 - *subset* - (default) Samples only from the first *samplingSubsetSize* elements.
 Assumes this subset is representative.
-- *fixed* - There is no random sample.
-First *binSampleSize* rows are used.
-Assumes very randomized data.
+- *fixed* - There's no random sample.
+The first *binSampleSize* rows are used.
+Assumes randomized data.
-For very large row counts, *subset* and *fixed* modes can save iterations over the data.
+For large row counts, *subset* and *fixed* modes can save a first iteration over the entire data.

 #### Reference Dataset
 The sampling of the data to calculate bin boundaries happens every *fit* call.
-If repeating a fit many times (e.g., hyperparameter tuning), this is duplicated effort.
+If repeating a fit many times (for example, hyperparameter tuning), this calculation is duplicated effort.

-For *streaming* mode, there is an optimization that a client can set to use the previously calculated bin boundaries.
-This is called using the same "reference dataset".
+For *streaming* mode, there's an optimization that a client can set to use the previously calculated bin boundaries.
+The sampling calculation results in a *reference dataset*, which can be reused.
 After a fit, there will be a *referenceDataset* property on the estimator that was calculated and used for that fit.
-If that is set on the next estimator (or you re-use the same one), it will use that instead of re-sampling the data.
+If that is set on the next estimator (or you reuse the same one), it will use that instead of resampling the data.

 ```python
 from synapse.ml.lightgbm import LightGBMClassifier